AbbasSarwar/Wallet-app/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like my Recipe-app Project project kindly comment or Follow me on LinkedIn, Twitter & twitter and always Your feedback will be really appreciated I have created issue if you want to share.
+If you like my Wallet-app Project project kindly comment or Follow me on LinkedIn, Twitter & twitter and always Your feedback will be really appreciated I have created issue if you want to share.
 Thanks.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>